Working Around the Barriers to Intrapreneurship

 So how do enterprises overcome barriers to intrapreneurship?
 The first thing they do is acknowledge them.
 Very few companies have an innovation management strategy in place.
 They usually have buzzwords—just about everyone has been told their manager has an "open-door policy," but what does that even mean?
 Is Ned from production really expected to Spartan kick open the CEO's office door like he is Gerard Butler and say, "I think we should change our Warehouse Management System—you know, the one you use once a year for reports?"

-No, there needs to be a process that allows workers to share their ideas with the right person.
+No, there needs to be a process that allows employees to share their ideas with the right person.
 All things in business have a flow.
 Innovation is no exception.
 A method of tracking that innovation and making sure it gets to the next step in the chain is key.

 There's no one size fits all approach.
 Every organization will have different communication needs.
-However, a lot of organizations find that a centralized system is best. rready's KICKBOX is that centralized approach that focuses on a proven methodology and uses gamification to make innovation fun, promote employee engagement, and bottom-up inclusion of all employees.
+However, a lot of organizations find that a centralized system is best.
+KICKBOX Intrapreneurship is that centralized approach that focuses on a proven methodology and uses gamification to make innovation fun, promote employee engagement, and bottom-up inclusion of all employees.
 This approach makes innovation fully transparent to everyone and, as a result, accessible.

 rready is helping organizations charge past the barriers to intrapreneurship with our flexible KICKBOX program.
 Using our collaborative interface, your employees can share their ideas, get the resources they need, and see their vision become a reality!
 Our gamified KICKBOX toolbox is the perfect way for employees to be the CEO of their idea.
 It also discourages mistake culture by giving the employee the tools to pivot and proceed after the validation phase.
-So if you're rready to get your employees innovating, Contact us today to get started.
+So if you're rready to get your employees innovating, contact us today to get started.

 Get started today